 This guide provides essential information on all OAC operating grant programs, including eligibility, the assessment process and granting policies.
 Be sure to review it prior to each application as information and policies are updated regularly and subject to change.

-Further details on the eligibility for specific operating grant programs are available on the program’s web page.
+Further details on the eligibility for specific operating grant programs are available on each program’s web page.

 The guide includes the following:

-An OAC program officer is the primary contact for any questions related to operating program eligibility, OAC policies on operating programs and its peer assessment process.
+An OAC program officer is the primary contact for any questions related to operating program eligibility, OAC policies on operating programs and the peer assessment process.
+For help with questions you may have while preparing an application in Nova, contact the program administrator.

 To apply for operating support your organization must: